 The center strives to develop and evaluate interventions and design solutions to promote successful technology adoption among older adults.

-CREATE represents a consortium of three universities:
+CREATE represents a consortium of four universities:

 GOALS of CREATE